The Complete Travel Guide to Wanaka, New Zealand

 - Catch your own trout on a private fly fishing tour.

 Find out more about each foodie experience in the 10 Foodie Experiences in Wanaka.

 Wanaka for Budget Travellers

 Wanaka is a place of lakes, mountains and natural beauty, so you really don’t need to spend much to enjoy the lakeside town.
-Make the most of the walking trails, the free photo opportunities and scout out some of the good-value activities, like bike hire, disc golf, an evening at a boutique cinema and much more.
+Make the most of the walking trails and free photo opportunities and scout out some of the good-value activities, like bike hire, disc golf, an evening at a boutique cinema and much more.
 We’ll guide you through how to be frugal in Wanaka with our Wanaka – Guide for Backpackers.

 Things to Do on a Budget

 - Hike Roys Peak

 Find out more about each activity and much more in 20 Free & Cheap Things to Do in Wanaka.

 Wanaka is an affordable place to stay thanks to its collection of backpacker hostels, motels and budget lodges.
 Check out some of our top picks for budget stays in 15 Best Budget Accommodations in Wanaka and 5 Best Backpacker Hostels in Wanaka.

 Wanaka for Luxury Travellers